 - 4 cloves garlic (minced)

 - 1 teaspoon black pepper

+- Marinate the Steak.
 Combine all ingredients for the marinade and mix well.
-Place the steak pieces into a gallon zip top bag and cover with the marinade.
+Place the steak pieces into a gallon zip-top bag and cover with the marinade.
 Press out any excess air and seal.
 Marinate in the refrigerator for at least 1 hour or up to 8 hours.

+- Grill the steak kabobs.
 Place the kabobs on the grill and cook for 4-5 minutes per side, rotating once, or until the internal temperature reaches your desired doneness.
-125 degrees F for rare, 135 for medium-rare, 145 for medium, 155 for medium well, or 165 degrees F for well done.
+(125 degrees F for rare, 135 for medium-rare, 145 for medium, 155 for medium well, or 165 degrees F for well done).

 - Enjoy.
 Remove your kebabs from the grill and let rest for 3-5 minutes before serving.

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!